-NCAA 5.0 Credits MA Prerequisite: Completion of Algebra I, Algebra II, and Geometry.
+Prerequisite: Completion of Algebra I, Algebra II, and Geometry.

-The mathematical education of students at all levels should include information and experiences that will help them appreciate and value the role of mathematics in modern society.
 This course includes topics in modern mathematics such as set theory, Venn Diagrams, probability, logic, statistics and voting procedures.
-All the topics in this course will require critical thinking and analysis.
+The topics in this course will require critical thinking and analysis including information and experiences that will help students appreciate and value the role of mathematics in modern society.